 Ask your doctor about getting screened (tested) for lung cancer if all of these apply to you:

-- You have a history of heavy smoking for many years.
-Heavy smoking means you smoked an average of 1 pack of cigarettes a day for 30 years –– or you smoked 2 packs a day for 15 years.
+- You have a history of heavy smoking — specifically, you smoked an average of 1 pack of cigarettes a day for 20 years — or 2 packs a day for 10 years

 Your doctor may suggest that you get screened once a year with LDCT (low-dose helical computed tomography).
 LDCT takes detailed pictures of your lungs, which can help find lung cancer early – when it may be easier to treat.

-Under the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover lung cancer screening for adults age 55 to 80 who are at high risk for lung cancer.
+Under the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover lung cancer screening for adults ages 50 to 80 who are at high risk for lung cancer.
 This means you may be able to get screened at no cost to you.
 Talk to your insurance company to find out more.

 What do I ask the doctor?